aschrein/aschrein.github.io/_posts/2025-09-01-compute_graph.markdown

 1. The computation graph is built dynamically during the forward pass, allowing for flexible model architectures.
 2. Autograd in PyTorch automatically computes gradients for all operations on tensors with requires_grad=True, simplifying the backpropagation process.
+3. Regularization techniques like dropout can help prevent overfitting by randomly deactivating neurons during training.
+4. Weight decay is a regularization technique that adds a penalty on the size of the weights to the loss function, helping to prevent overfitting.
+5. Loss function should be selected based on the specific task, data characteristics and trade-offs for a given problem.
-3. Detaching tensors can help manage gradient flow, especially when combining with non-differentiable operations.
+6. Detaching tensors can help manage gradient flow, especially when combining with non-differentiable operations.
-4. It's crucial to reset gradients after each optimization step to prevent incorrect updates.
+7. It's crucial to reset gradients after each optimization step to prevent incorrect updates.

 # Links